a2ohm/geo/README.md

 [_] Add images in the repo
 [_] Set img src in consequences
 [_] Build the -doc document with the last version.
+[_] Auto-list components at the beginning of each step.